At this time of year many folks are asking their doctors, friends, and themselves – “Should I get a flu shot?”

 In addition to mercury and aluminum, the shots often contain known toxic additives such as polysorbate-80 and formaldehyde.

 Does the short term (potential) benefit of the vaccine outweigh the long term risks?
 Not from where I stand.

 5 – The makers of flu vaccines do not necessarily have your best interests in mind.

-Business articles online are particularly nauseating as the talk about the ways that “Vaccines Help Cure Drugmakers’ Ills” and “How Big Pharma Profits from Swine Flu”.
-It is evident from these reports that Big Pharma’s pocket book is definitely being put before the patients.
+Business articles online are particularly nauseating as they talk about the ways that “Vaccines Help Cure Drugmakers’ Ills” and “How Big Pharma Profits from Swine Flu”.
+It is evident from these reports that Big Pharma’s pocketbook is definitely being put before the patient’s.

 Look around at the buses, pharmacies, and other advertisements that are selling shots, and you can get an idea of the amount of money that goes into this business.
 If everyone decided to use vitamin D and other natural immune boosting methods to defend against the flu, Big Pharma would lose a big paycheck.

 While this alone is not a good reason to skip a life-saving medicine, consider that the flu is largely not life-threatening for a vast majority of the population.